hashicorp/terraform-guides/operations/automation-script/README.md

 Three arguments can be provided on the command line when calling the script:
 1. The first, git_url, is an optional URL for a git repository from which the script should clone some Terraform code.
 1. The second, workspace, is the name of the workspace to use or create if it does not already exist.
+Note that TFE workspace names are not allowed to contain spaces.
+The script checks for this and will exit if workspace contains any spaces.
 1. The third, override, is used in two ways:
     1. to automatically do an apply when no Sentinel policies exist or none of them are applicable to the workspace.
     1. to override any soft-mandatory Sentinel policies that failed.

 If you only want to set override to "yes" without passing values for the first two arguments, please use `./loadAndRunWorkspace.sh "" "" yes` to run the script.

+The script uses several json templates which must be placed in the same directory as the script itself.

 The script does the following steps:
 1. Clones a git repository containing Terraform configuration code or uses the code in the config directory if no git URL was provided.